sebfisch/todoyu/README.txt

 2. How to install todoyu beta2
 ------------------------------
 * Copy all the files of the beta2 package to your webserver
-* When loading todoyu in the browser for the first time, the todoyu installer will start automatically
+* When loading todoyu in the browser, the todoyu installer will start automatically
+* Follow the instructions of the installer

 3. How to upgrade a existing beta1 installation of todoyu to beta2